 - (d) supply or acquisition of goods including capital goods and services in connection with commencement or closure of business;

 - (e) provision of the facilities or benefits to its members by a club, association, society, or any such body (for a subscription or any other consideration) ;

-- (f ) admission to any premises for a consideration of persons ;
+- (f ) admission to any premises for consideration of persons ;

-- (g) services supplied by a person as the holder of an once which has been accepted by him in the course or furtherance of his trade, profession or vocation;
+- (g) services supplied by a person as the holder of a once which has been accepted by him in the course or furtherance of his trade, profession or vocation;

-- (h) services provided by way of totalisator or a licence by a race club to book maker in such club ; and
+- (h) services provided by way of totalisator or a licence by a race club to the bookmaker in such club; and

 Thus, as per section 2(17)(e) of the CGST Act, 2017 provision of the facilities or benefits to its members by a club, association, society, or any such body (for a subscription or any other consideration) is deemed to be a business.
 So the activities/ services of the housing society would thus attract the levy of GST (Goods & Service Tax) and the housing society would be required to register and comply with the GST Law.